Restore or permanently delete data

 Permanently delete data

-To permanently delete data, follow the steps for recovering data, but select Permanently delete instead.
+To permanently delete data, follow the steps for restoring data, but select Permanently delete instead.

 Identify data to recover

 The underlying data in Polaris is organized into segments.
-Segments are files that store data over units of time, the granularity of which is determined by the table's time partitioning.
+Segments are files that store data over units of time.
+A segment's granularity is defined by the ingestion job's time partitioning, which defaults to the time partitioning set on the table.
 A given time interval may have zero, one, or more segments, depending on how much data has been ingested for that time interval.

-When you delete data, Polaris removes all segments corresponding to your selected time range.
-To recover or permanently delete data, you need to identify the interval or intervals, that contain the relevant data.
+To recover or permanently delete data, you need to identify the interval or intervals that contain the relevant data.
 Use the following characteristics to identify the deleted segments to recover or permanently delete:

-• Time range of the data.
-Segments are designated by the start and end time of the __time column.
+- Time range of the data.
+Segments are designated by the start and end time of the

-• Date the data was deleted.
+- Date the data was deleted.
 If you know when you deleted your data, such as from reviewing recent jobs, the deletion date can help you distinguish segments from within the same time range.
-This date also lets you know the remaining time on the grace period to recover the deleted data.
+The grace period to recover deleted data starts on this date.

 Learn more